thegreenwebfoundation/developer-docs/README.md

 ### Installation

-1. **Clone Repository:** Start by cloning this repository to your local machine using Git:
+1. **Clone repository:** Start by cloning this repository to your local machine using Git:

    ```bash
    git clone https://github.com/thegreenwebfoundation/developer-docs
    ```

-2. **Navigate to Project Directory:** Once the cloning process is complete, navigate to the project directory:
+2. **Navigate to project directory:** Once the cloning process is complete, navigate to the project directory:

    ```bash
    cd developer-docs
    ```

-3. **Install Dependencies:** Install the project dependencies using npm:
+3. **Install dependencies:** Install the project dependencies using npm:

    ```bash
    npm install